 Many Canadians are feeling the pressure of high housing and energy costs.
 With no relief in sight, many have been searching for alternative methods to generate extra income or reduce housing expenses.
 One option is to generate extra income by renting out a spare bedroom in their home.

 Home-sharing, as it is known, is a fantastic way to create supplemental monthly earnings with additional benefits that go beyond the extra revenue earned.
 To qualify as a home-sharing arrangement, the person renting the room must share a kitchen or bathroom with the owner or primary tenant of the home.
-Unlike typical landlord-tenant arrangements, the host and guest of a home-sharing arrangement live together and interact with each other on a daily basis.
+Unlike typical landlord-tenant arrangements, the host and renter of a home-sharing arrangement live together and interact with each other on a daily basis.

 In recent years, home-sharing has been growing in popularity, but many people still find it difficult to open their home to strangers.
 Home-sharing services, like Happipad, are starting to pop up around the world to help people share their home with others more easily than ever before.
 If you’re considering home-sharing, here’s a list of some of the many benefits that opening your home can provide.